udu-games/UDU_SDK_package/README.md

 #### Notes
 * To do this you need to have the [Android SDK and its dependencies installed](https://docs.unity3d.com/Manual/android-sdksetup.html).

-### 2.Importing the SDK into your project using Unity Package Manager
+### 2. Importing the SDK into your project using Unity Package Manager

 ### Method 1: Install from GitURL using the Package Manager.